Inverter Error Codes

 Inverter error codes aren’t a death knell.
 If you’ve gotten an Inverter Error Code, you shouldn’t unnecessarily panic before you know what’s going on.
 The chances are that your heater is fine providing you’ve not been using Kerosene in it.
 Error codes can appear for a load of reasons – even bumping into them can cause an error code to appear, so don’t stress out just yet.
 Let’s see if we can sort your issue below.

 In some of the solutions below, we suggest bringing it in for repair.
 Please note that at Sheds Direct Ireland we will only work on machines that have been purchased here an invoice/sales number will be required before we will accept the machine for repairs.
-If you have used kerosene in your machine, or have been grossly negligent with it to the point that it would be unsafe to work on (e.g. left out in the rain, heavily dented etc.) our repair team will not work on the machine.
+If you have used kerosene in your machine, or have been grossly negligent with it to the point that it would be unsafe to work on (e.g. left out in the rain, heavily dented etc.) our repair team will not work on the machine for their own safety or because the unit is beyond fixing.

 Please also note, attempting to open and fix an Inverter yourself can be dangerous, even fatal.